 The more you eat a variety of foods your body is not used to, combined with eating foods that your body already doesn’t like, you set yourself up for some serious stomach issues for at least the latter half of your trip.
 And probably for a week once you return home.
 Not worth it.

-Two drink maximum per night, with some days of no drinking
+“Set a two drink maximum per night, with some days of no drinking.”

 The point of traveling is to see all parts of a place and its culture, and if you’re hungover everyday, you’re going to miss out on gorgeous hikes, biking in the country, or the ability to notice massive historical inaccuracies on guided tours.
 And you’re certainly not gonna enjoy the afternoon Tuscan wine tasting after pounding bottles of Chianti the night before.